stephenafamo/bob/website/docs/code-generation/intro.md

 ---
 sidebar_position: 0
-description: Generating an ORM and Fatory tailored to your schema
+description: Generating an ORM and Factories tailored to your schema
 ---

 import DocCardList from '@theme/DocCardList';